 The clutch feels like it's slipping - If the clutch fails to engage even when the pedal is pressed fully, there is a problem.
 You may notice that the engine RPM is rising, but the car is not going any faster.
 If you continue to press the clutch with no result, the other parts of your engine can overheat, causing more significant damage.

 The clutch pedal feels hard - If the pedal feels hard and you have a hard time shifting gears, there is likely a problem with your vehicle's hydraulic system.

 Look no further than Legacy Automotive in St. Louis County to fulfill all your auto repair needs.
-We've been repairing vehicles since 1984 our technicians have the experience, and expertise to take care of your vehicle.
+We've been repairing vehicles since 1984, and our technicians have the experience and expertise to take care of your vehicle.
 Our team has worked on most makes and models, including Acura, Audi, BMW, and Buick.
 We are dedicated to providing top-notch customer service and will make sure any issues with your clutch are fixed as soon as possible.